Wings and Wheels by Private Train

 Meet your Tour Leader

-- Exclusive use of the retro-restored 631/731 Railmotor with onboard bar
+- Private charter of the retro-restored 631/731 Railmotor with onboard bar and extra seats

-- Travel on the scenic Illawarra, Great Southern, and Great Western railway lines
+- Train travel on the scenic Great Southern, and Great Western railway lines

 - Vintage aircraft extravaganza at the Temora Aviation Museum ‘Showcase’ Airshow